jgiuffrida/dnd/stranger.md

   - Not breatheable
   - He'll come back.
 - Back at the cabin
-  - toilyn sleeps in her genie jar?
+  - Toilynn sleeps in her genie jar?
   - I make a broke sized blanket broke on a bed and then sleep underneath
 - Slept successfully, i'm a bit hungover
 - The town appears populated, they're moving and working